yunxiaomr/yunxiaomr.github.io/_pages/about.md

 My research interests lie in the areas of self-explaining rationalization, multi-hop reasoning, and (large) language models.
 I am also deeply interested in computational linguistics knowledge such as FrameNet and WordNet.
 I have published several papers in international conferences and journals, focusing on Natural Language Processing (NLP) and Artificial Intelligence (AI).
 Additionally, I have participated in a natural language processing competition centered on interpretability, where I am honored to win the national first prize (champion) in China.

+I am looking forward to discussing and collaborating with fellow researchers!
+If you are interested, please do not hesitate to reach out to me via [E-mail](yunxiaomr@163.com) anytime.

 <script async src="//busuanzi.ibruce.info/busuanzi/2.3/busuanzi.pure.mini.js"></script>
 It has been attented <span id="busuanzi_value_site_pv"></span> times.

-I am looking forward to discussing and collaborating with fellow researchers!
-If you are interested, please do not hesitate to reach out to me via [this email](yunxiaomr@163.com) anytime.

 <!--<div style="text-align: center; margin-top: 0px;"> -->
 <!-- Views: <span id="busuanzi_value_site_pv"></span> times<br>-->